 Figures show that only 48 of Britain’s 1,900 diplomats have an ‘extensive’ grasp of the language used in the country where they are based.
-These 48 diplomats receive a bonus on their salary as they are able to communicate fluently.
+These 48 diplomats receive a bonus in their salary if they are able to communicate fluently in languages other than English.

 Only one in 40 diplomats is fluent in the language of the country they are posted to